Hello everyone, and welcome to another Singaporean review! This Saturday, I’m taking a look at a pair of dress shoes from local shoemaker, W.H.Y & CO.

 Furthermore, I find the details better on the Qi.
 The Qi is hand-painted and hand-stitched, making each Qi technically unique.
 I find the designs of W.H.Y & CO to be more innovative as well -the Qi, the Alan, and the Kenneth are my personal favourites- these are designs you don’t normally find from other affordable shoe brands.
 Lastly, I find the last design of the Qi to be better than the Carnegie as well.
 Being wider in the middle, with a sharp tapering towards the toe, the last of the Qi is not only more comfortable, but looks sleeker in my opinion.

-While the W.H.Y & CO Qi is substantially more expensive than the Earnest & Collective Carnegie (~50% more, or almost S$70), I think the difference is worth it.
+While the W.H.Y & CO Qi is substantially more expensive than the Earnest & Collective Carnegie (~50% more), I think the difference is worth it.
 The Qi boasts a more durable construction, superior quality leather, higher degree of craftsmanship, a better last design (though this is subjective), and perhaps above all, is more innovative in its design.
 As such, the W.H.Y & CO Qi is the winner of this shootout for me!

 Conclusion – so the W.H.Y & CO Qi “shiok” or not?

-For those interested, the promo code “WAHSOSHIOK” grants readers 10% off all W.H.Y & CO products!
 One can purchase their shoes online on their revamped web-store here, or visit their storefront over at International Plaza to try the sizes before purchase.
-If buying online, simply input the code upon checkout – if buying at the store, simply quote and ask about the discount in person!
-I personally love this variant of the Qi, but if the off-black design is too outside your comfort zone, there’s the Qi in brown as well.
+I personally love this variant of the Qi, but if the off-black design is too outside your comfort zone, there’s the Qi in brown and black as well.
 W.H.Y & CO has plenty of other designs available – there’s definitely something for everyone over at W.H.Y & CO!

 View W.H.Y & CO’s full range of products here.